thelonious/kld-intersections/README.md

 const line = ShapeInfo.line([15, 75], [355, 140]);
 const intersections = Intersection.intersect(path, line);

-console.log(intersections);
+intersections.points.forEach(console.log);
 ```

 Each of the shape constructors in ShapeInfo supports a wide variety of formats.
 Be sure to look at the examples in the ![ShapeInfo](./docs/ShapeInfo.md) docs to get an idea of how you can define shapes.

+Note that there are some older APIs that have been deprecated.
+If you wish to work with the Intersection methods directly, you can read about the low-level API in [Shapes API](#docs/ShapesApi.md).

 # Queries

 In the original intersection code written for kevlindev.com, there were some functions that allowed one to determine if a point was contained within a given shape.
 That code has been extracted into a separate class named `IntersectionQuery`.
 Those methods are currently limited to the following list:

-* IntersectionQuery.pointInCircle(point, center, radius)
+* IntersectionQuery.pointInCircle(point, center, radius) - Point2D, Point2D, number
-* IntersectionQuery.pointInEllipse(point, center, radiusX, radiusY)
+* IntersectionQuery.pointInEllipse(point, center, radiusX, radiusY) - Point2D, Point2D, number, number
-* IntersectionQuery.pointInPolyline(point, points)
+* IntersectionQuery.pointInPolyline(point, points) - Point2D, Array<Point2D>
-* IntersectionQuery.pointInPolygon(point, points)
+* IntersectionQuery.pointInPolygon(point, points) - Point2D, Array<Point2D>
-* IntersectionQuery.pointInRectangle(point, topLeft, bottomRight)
+* IntersectionQuery.pointInRectangle(point, topLeft, bottomRight) - Point2D, Point2D, Point2D

 The first argument is the `Point2D` you wish to test.
-The remaining parameters follow the same convention as described in [Intersection API](#intersection-api).
+The remaining parameters following the types as listed after the method names.
 All methods return a boolean value indicating whether or not the given point is contained within the shape.

 Note that currently bézier curves are not included in this list.
 As a workaround, bézier shapes can be approximated using polylines and then tested with `pointInPolyline` or `pointInPolygon`.
 See [tessellate-cubic-beziers.js](examples/tessellate-cubic-beziers.js) as an example of how you might tesselate bézier curves for this purpose.